mattlianje/testd/README.md

 ```

 #### `filterToSchema`

-Keeps only DataDrame columns if names exist in schema
+**Keep only what matches.**
+Strips away all columns not present in the schema.
+No casting - just column selection.

 ```scala
 val extraDf = messyDf.withColumn("EXTRA", lit("unwanted"))